rajuyce/faqs/tools/aws.md

 ### 🌐 AWS – Storage & CDN

 #### S3
-1. **You accidentally deleted critical data from S3.
-Can you recover it?**
-   - Only if versioning is enabled.
-You can restore previous versions.
-   - Without versioning, data is permanently deleted.

 2. **How do you make sure S3 data is not publicly accessible?**
    - Enable S3 Block Public Access at bucket/account level.